noris-network/koris/README.rst

 .. code:: shell

-   $ colt k8s-machines-config.yml -i mycluster.ini
+   $ kolt k8s-machines-config.yml -i mycluster.ini

 This last step takes about one minute to complete.